-It is worth thinking about our results in light of the plausible mechanisms laid out in section 2.
-It may simply be that there is no effect on these health outcomes at the level of lead in drinking water in our setting.
+It is worth thinking about these results in light of the plausible mechanisms laid out in section 2.
+It may simply be that there is no effect on these outcomes for the level of lead in our setting.
 However, there are also alternative explanations.

-The first possibility is that an effect does exist, but even with our sample size, given the low annual incidence of child deaths - often less than 1 percent - it may not be sufficient to detect it with precision.
-Our estimates of the MDE imply we had 80% power to estimate quite small effects on birthweight, but the same cannot be said for mortality, where we had 80% power to detect a reduction of 1-3 deaths per thousand due to the lower lead levels.
-This could indicate that the water treatments did lower mortality, but by less than the study was powered to detect.

-Secondly, an effect may be present, but only at levels of lead exposure higher than those observed in our sample.
-It may be the level of exposure in our sample was simply too low to produce a detectable average effect.
+The first is that an effect does exist, but even with our sample size, given the low number of child deaths annually, - often less than 1 percent - it may not be sufficient to detect it with precision.
+Related to this is the possibility that there is an effect, but not at the levels of lead in our sample.
+It may be the level of exposure in our sample was simply too low to have a detectable average effect.
 Lead pollution at high levels causes very obvious and extreme health problems, but at lower levels it is much harder to see acute lead poisoning symptoms.
-However, the water and blood lead levels in our sample, especially for Glasgow, are considerably higher than in other studies that do find an effect.
+However, the water and blood lead levels in our sample, especially for Glasgow, are much larger than in other studies which do find an effect.

-A third possibility is that the literature on lead and child mortality may be affected by publication bias.
-The lead-crime literature, for example, has been shown to suffer from publication bias (Higney et al., 2022).
+A second possibility is that the literature on lead and child mortality may be affected by publication bias.
+The lead-crime literature does suffer from publication bias (Higney et al., 2022).
 It can be the case that even if every paper estimated an unbiased causal effect, in the presence of publication bias we would still be left with a bias in the literature.
 It is beyond the scope of this paper to estimate if there is publication bias for the lead pollution and birth outcomes literature, but it is a problem across empirical science and cannot be ruled out here.

-Fourthly, it is possible that lead exposure has a negative effect on children's health outcomes, but a mediating factor reduces this impact.
-The recent review of Clay et al. (2024) shows most quasi-experimental studies find an effect.
-However, all the quasiexperimental studies which find an effect are from North America, while our paper and Gröngvist et al. (2020) do not find an effect and both use data from Northern Europe.
+Thirdly, it is possible that lead exposure would typically have an effect on child mortality, but a mediating factor can reduce its impact.
+In the recent review of Clay et al. (2024) shows most quasi-experimental studies find an effect.
+However, all the quasiexperimental studies which find an effect are from North America, while our paper and Grönqvist et al. (2020) do not find an effect and are from Northern Europe.
 One potential difference is nutrition, specifically high milk intake.
 The UK and Northern Europe has some of the highest milk consumption rates in the world (FAO, 2022), more than two and a half times the global average (FAO, 2022).
 In the 1930s, the National Milk Scheme in Scotland promoted milk consumption and provided targeted subsidies for mothers of children under five years old.
 This, along with the provision of free milk in schools for much of the 20th century (Krebs, 2019), led to a significant increase in milk consumption.
 Studies have shown that high milk intake is associated with lower blood lead levels (Chuang et al., 2004).
 Thus, it is possible that better nutrition, particularly high milk consumption, may have played a role in reducing the impact of lead on under-5 mortality in Northern Europe compared to elsewhere.
-We suggest that future research should investigate the mediating pathways between lead and harmful outcomes, to better understand effective treatments.